cal-itp/data-infra/docs/warehouse/warehouse_starter_kit.md

 * [Other](#other)

 ## Important Links
-* [DBT Docs Cal-ITP](https://dbt-docs.calitp.org/#!/overview) - information on all the tables in the warehouse.
+* [DBT Docs Cal-ITP](https://dbt-docs.calitp.org/#!/overview) contains information on all the tables in the warehouse.
 * [Example notebook](https://github.com/cal-itp/data-analyses/blob/main/starter_kit/gtfs_utils_v2_examples.ipynb)
- using functions in `shared_utils.gtfs_utils_v2` that query some of the tables below.
+ uses functions in `shared_utils.gtfs_utils_v2` that query some of the tables below.

 ## Trips
 On a given day:
 * [fct_daily_scheduled_trips](https://dbt-docs.calitp.org/#!/model/model.calitp_warehouse.fct_daily_scheduled_trips)
     * Use `gtfs_utils_v2.get_trips()`.
-    * Answer how many trips is an operator scheduled to run?
-How many trips did a particular route make?
+    * Answer how many trips a provider is scheduled to run and how many trips a particular route may make?
 * [fct_observed_trips](https://dbt-docs.calitp.org/#!/model/model.calitp_warehouse.fct_observed_trips)
     * Realtime observations of trips to get a full picture of what occurred.
     * Find a trip's start time, where it went, and which route it is associated with.